com-480-data-visualization/AstroTrio/README.md

 ### Exploratory Data Analysis

-> - Preprocessing of the dataset you chose
-> - Show some basic statistics and get insights about the data

 1. **Real-world dataset (```space_missions_1957_2022.csv```):** The data is mainly clean.
 It has 4630 entries and 9 columns.
 The dataset is  unbalancedfor different categories.
 [![image](figs/category_countplot.png)](figs/category_countplot.png)
 Some companies and rockets are highly represented while a lot of them are present only once in the dataset.
 If used, we could group the unique values as ‘other’ and focus on the biggest companies/rockets.